manateeit/mit-psa/docs/workflow/distributed-implementation-plan.md

 3. **Idempotent processing**: Guarantee that event processing is idempotent for reliability
 4. **Comprehensive testing**: Thoroughly test worker coordination and failure scenarios

-With these enhancements, our workflow system will gain the resilience, scalability, and fault tolerance necessary for handling mission-critical business processes in a distributed environment.
+With these enhancements, our workflow system will gain the resilience, scalability, and fault tolerance necessary for handling mission-critical business processes in an asynchronous environment.